adibr11/Tech-Incubator/README.md

 # Tech Incubator

 This repository contains the full-stack application built with Node.js in the backend and React.js in the frontend.
+The deployed version of the project can be found at: https://tech-incubator-app.vercel.app/

 ## Prerequisites